olivluca/combi_d/protocol/README.md

 If you stop sending frames, the Combi will stop after about one minute.

+There are some extra diagnostic frames that are not normally available but can be enabled if needed.

 ## Temperature encoding
 The temperature in the setpoint and in the status message is in degrees Kelvin multiplied by 10, it is encoded in two bytes, LSB and MSB.